-While many ultralight quilts can by unzipped, unsnapped, opened up and used like a blanket in warmer weather, most include some sort of sleeping pad attachment system to prevent cold drafts from reaching you (along your sides and back) in cooler weather.
+Many ultralight quilts can be unzipped, unsnapped, opened up, and used as a blanket in warmer weather, most include some sort of sleeping pad attachment system to prevent cold drafts from reaching you (along your sides and back) in cooler weather.
 This is only required if you plan on sleeping on the ground on a sleeping pad and not in a hammock.
 While hammock users also need some form of back insulation like an underquilt or a foam pad, they don’t have to be as tightly coupled with a top quilt, because they wrap around your torso naturally like a peapod given the hammock’s shape.

 When comparing quilts from different manufacturers for colder weather use, the effectiveness and ease of use of the sleeping pad attachment system is a key concern.
 The best quilt in the world will suck if it lets cold drafts reach your back at night.
 Enlightened Equipment has always had one of the best quilt sleeping bag attachment systems on the market in terms of effectiveness and ease of use, although that competitive advantage is fading rapidly as other quilt manufacturers have started to incorporate it into their own products.
 (Very few quilt makers have taken out patents, so there are few barriers to copying competitive features.)

 For ground use, you’ll probably want to start using the pad attachment straps included with the quilt when temperatures dip below 40 or 50 degrees.
 The Revelation 20 comes with two pad attachment straps, a straight strap, and a loop strap that is used to lock the quilt to the pad and helps to prevent you from rolling off it at night.
 The straps can be used with inflatable, self-inflating, or foam pads depending on your preference.